About Phoebe Beveridge

 Understanding Your Different Parts

-I work primarily from a Schema Therapy approach, which was specifically developed for complex trauma and personality difficulties that stem from childhood experiences.
+I work primarily from a Schema Therapy approach, which was specifically developed for complex trauma and entrenched patterns that stem from childhood experiences.
 This approach recognises that we all develop different "modes" or parts of ourselves as adaptations to difficult experiences.

-These parts developed as intelligent responses to situations where you needed protection, but they may now be creating difficulties in your adult life.
+These parts developed as sophisticated responses to situations where you needed protection, but they may now be creating difficulties in your adult life.

 Common trauma-related modes we work with: